BMW E90 M3 vs E39 M5: Acceleration, Handling, Tuning & Reliability

 The E90 M3 has a slight edge in terms of horsepower but it’s weak on the low end of the RPM range.
 However, the E39 M5 is not far behind in terms of horsepower, and its higher torque down low more than makes up for it.

-There is no winner here as they both feature different types of V8s and both will deliver an exhilarating driving experience when you get in in the flow of how each engine delivers power.
+There is no winner here as they both feature different types of V8s and both will deliver an exhilarating driving experience once you get in in the flow of how each of these engines delivers power.

 The E90 M3 handles better and offers a more engaging driving experience

-Ultimately, both cars handle very well, but the E90 M3 is better suited to enthusiasts who enjoy a more engaging driving experience, and sharp precise turns due to being nearly 400 lbs lighter and equipped with a more precise steering rack.
+Ultimately, both cars handle very well, but the E90 M3 is better suited to enthusiasts who enjoy a more engaging driving experience, and sharp precise turns.

 BMW E90 M3 vs E39 M5: Tuning